jomic/cov-sim/README.md

 ```
 {
-    "type": "file_format_advanced", // An alternative graph based on a file
+    "type": "file_format_advanced", // Reading the graph from a file
     "file_name": /* The name of the file being used */
 }
 ```